IRNet: Iterative Refinement Network for Noisy Partial Label Learning: Related Works

 \subsection{Non-deep Partial Label Learning}

-The core challenge of PLL is that the ground-truth label of each sample conceals in the candidate set.
+In PLL, the ground-truth label is concealed in the candidate set.
 Researchers have proposed various non-deep PLL methods to disambiguate candidate labels.
-We roughly divide them into average-based methods and identification-based methods.
+We roughly divide them into average-based and identification-based methods.

-\textbf{Average-based methods} assume that each candidate label has an equal probability of being the ground-truth label.
+\textbf{Average-based methods.} They assume that each candidate label has an equal probability of being the ground-truth label.
 For parametric models, Cour et al. \cite{cour2009learning, cour2011learning} proposed to distinguish the average output of candidate and non-candidate labels.
 For instance-based models, Hullermeier et al. \cite{hullermeier2006learning} estimated the ground-truth label of each sample by voting on the label information of its neighborhood.
 However, these average-based methods can be severely affected by false positive labels in the candidate set \cite{jin2002learning, wang2022partial}.